adriaan-vd-graaf/genome_integration/README.md

 - Gene expression summary statistics of multiple gene expression traits*
 - (Recommended) a cohort with reference genotypes of sufficient size (n >= 5,000)

-[*] Only gene expression data is supported, other _cis_ regulated phenotypes can be implemented if there is demand
+[*] Only gene expression data is supported, other _cis_-regulated phenotypes can be implemented if there is demand.
+Please open an issue in the issue tracker if you want to run other _cis_-regulated phenotypes.

 __Nb.__ The source of these data needs to be from an ethnically matched population (genotypes _and_ summary statistics)